LorenzoFaccioli999/Kalman_Filter/README.md

 ### ✅ Python Dependencies

-To run the Python simulations:
+To run the Python simulations and plot C++ results:

 ```bash
 # Create and activate a virtual environment